Skip to main content

 Technical Analysis

-CVE-2025-12783 is a vulnerability identified in the Premmerce Brands for WooCommerce plugin for WordPress, affecting all versions up to and including 1.2.13.
-The core issue is a missing authorization check (CWE-862) in the saveBrandsSettings function, which is responsible for saving brand permalink settings.
-This missing capability check allows any authenticated user with at least Subscriber-level access to modify these settings without proper permission validation.
-Since WordPress Subscriber roles are typically low-privilege users, this vulnerability effectively elevates their ability to alter brand permalink configurations, which could impact the integrity of website data and SEO structures.
-The vulnerability has a CVSS 3.1 base score of 4.3, indicating a medium severity level.
-The attack vector is network-based (remote), with low attack complexity, requiring privileges but no user interaction.
-The scope remains unchanged, and the impact affects integrity only, with no confidentiality or availability impact.
-No known exploits have been reported in the wild as of the publication date.
+CVE-2025-12783 is a vulnerability identified in the Premmerce Brands for WooCommerce plugin for WordPress, specifically affecting all versions up to and including 1.2.13.
+The root cause is a missing authorization check (CWE-862) in the saveBrandsSettings function, which is responsible for saving brand permalink settings.
+This missing capability check allows any authenticated user with at least Subscriber-level privileges to modify these settings without proper authorization.
+Since Subscriber-level access is commonly granted to users with minimal permissions, this vulnerability broadens the attack surface significantly.
+The flaw does not allow for confidentiality breaches or denial of service but compromises data integrity by permitting unauthorized modifications to brand permalink configurations, which could lead to SEO manipulation, brand misrepresentation, or redirect issues within the e-commerce site.
+The vulnerability is remotely exploitable over the network (AV:N), requires low attack complexity (AC:L), and only low privileges (PR:L), with no user interaction needed (UI:N).
+The scope remains unchanged (S:U), and the impact affects only integrity (I:L) without affecting confidentiality or availability.
+No known exploits have been reported in the wild, and no official patches or updates have been published at the time of this report.
 The vulnerability was reserved on November 5, 2025, and published on December 12, 2025.
-The lack of patch links suggests that a fix may not yet be publicly available, emphasizing the need for cautious user role management and monitoring.
+The plugin is widely used in WooCommerce-based e-commerce sites, making this a relevant concern for many online retailers.

 Potential Impact